-Receipts for all expenditures over $25 are required.
-All meals require detailed receipts showing items purchased if "Full Reimbursement" option is selected.
+Receipts for all expenditures over $25.00 are required.
+All meals require detailed receipts showing items purchased if full reimbursement option is selected.
 Meals without detailed receipts cannot be reimbursed.

 Reporting of Reimbursable Expenses

-An expense report will be Included in the registration material distributed at the registration desk.
-The expense report must be turned in within 30 days of the meeting end date in order to be reimbursed.
+An expense report will be included in the registration material distributed at the registration desk.
+The expense report must be turned in within sixty (60) days of the meeting end date in order to be reimbursed.
 Expense reports received after the deadline will not be reimbursed.

-Expense reports received prior to the deadline will be reimbursed within four to six weeks of approval.
+Expense reports received prior to the deadline will be reimbursed within four (4) – six (6) weeks of receipt.